 Its not only businesses functioning in the same domain can claim infringement of trademark as we saw in Zara.
 This is another example of Restaurant vs Fashion Brand – Vuitton v Louis Vuiton Dak.
 The Louis Vuiton Dak is a fried chicken restaurant in South Korea who lost the battle against Louis Vuitton – the clothing/fashion brand.
 The court resolved the case for the designer, arguing that the name of a restaurant is too close to Louis Vuiton Dak’s brand name.
 The designer’s iconic imagery was also something that the restaurant logo and packaging took.

 The restaurant was eventually renamed LOUISVUI TONDAK, for which a further $14.5 million fine for negligence was once again imposed.
 So if you are dealing with a product or services, make sure you stay safe from the popular brand images and name and never try to mimic those which can otherwise prove costly.

 One can come to a denouement that that brand is a very important subject for any organization today, as the competitiveness and market presence are on the rise.
 Therefore, you must also look for its security when you select your brand name for a particular presence on the market.

-And since you choose to register it with a trademark, many factors have to be taken into consideration and it is thus inevitable that you consult an expert.
+Once you decide to take the step and have a registered trademark, you have to put lots of factors into consideration.
+It would also be better if you would opt for the help of an expert, like the professionals at www.cohnlg.com.
 Your task does not end with simply registering it or inscribing it on your business address as you will also need to be vigilant and see that others are not misusing your registered marks.